 Anyway, the main thing is that it’s a pretty impressive looking red structure, which is well worth taking a photo or two of, and it was the perfect way to wrap up our day of whisky tasting with Rabbie’s!

-What’s Included on the Rabbie’s Whisky Tasting Tour?
+What’s Included on the Rabbie’s Scotland Distilleries Tour?

 The Rabbie’s Whisky Tasting Tour includes your transport all day, as well as the tour guide who is also the driver.
 The guides with Rabbies were, in our experience, very knowledgeable and also entertaining, and we learnt a lot about Scottish history and culture as we drove along.